cycle/docs/basic/crud.md

 # Create, Update and Delete entities
-Any persitence operation with entity or entities have to be done using `Cycle\ORM\Transaction` object.
+Any persistence operation with entity or entities has to be done using `Cycle\ORM\Transaction` object.

 ## Create Entity
 In order to create an entity simply pass it's instance to the transaction object and invoke method `run`: